nylen/cyg-apt/README.md

 Like `apt-get`, `cyg-apt` allows you to install and remove packages on the Cygwin command line, and provides other package management functions.

-This project is a fork of http://code.google.com/p/cyg-apt/ with extensive improvements by [@alquerci](https://github.com/alquerci), [@nylen](https://github.com/nylen), and others.
+This project is a fork of http://code.google.com/p/cyg-apt/ with extensive improvements and lots of bugfixes by [@alquerci](https://github.com/alquerci), [@nylen](https://github.com/nylen), and others.

 Requirements
 ------------